stuartellis/stuartellis-site-hugo/content/articles/java-notes.md

 OpenJDK packages include a JVM (such as HotSpot or OpenJ9), a standard library (the _Java Class Library_), and these tools:

 - The _javac_ compiler turns _.java_ source files into _.class_ files.
+- The _javap_ de-compiler reads the contents of class files.
 - The _jar_ tool works with _.jar_ files, which contain the compiled _.class_ files.
 - The _jarsigner_ tool is for digitally signing JAR files.
 - The _jshell_ command-line shell, which was introduced in Java 9.